How to become a judge, how much do they charge and how are judges appointed?

 Types of courts in the Czech Republic

-A citizen of the Czech Republic over 30 years of age with an appropriate education and who has successfully passed the judicial examination may become a judge.
-However, before we turn to the topic of judges themselves, let us briefly introduce the organisation of the judiciary.
+A citizen of the Czech Republic over 30 years of age with a relevant education and who has successfully passed the judicial examination can become a judge.
+However, before we get to the topic of judges themselves, let us briefly introduce the organisation of the judiciary.
 The judiciary in the Czech Republic is like a fascinating labyrinth full of institutions that closely monitor compliance with the law.
 The organisation of the judiciary takes place at four levels.

 The Supreme Court and the Supreme Administrative Court